Porosity: IUPAC Classification of Porosity

+In applied biological and tissue engineering fields, researchers routinely upscale these exact terms to the micrometer level to better align with cellular dimensions.
+In biomedical literature, "micropores" are frequently redefined to span up to 10 μm, while "macropores" are loosely defined as anything larger than 10 or 100 μm.
+This creates a notable semantic paradox when smart materials cross over disciplines, such as a multi-scale hydrogel scaffolds that feature micrometer-scale "macropores" for cell growth while simultaneously carrying nanometer-scale IUPAC "mesoporous" particles, e.g., for localized drug delivery.
+To mitigate this interdisciplinary confusion and establish a clear biological context for pore characterization, recent alternative frameworks have proposed a cell-relative nomenclature, classifying voids into parvo-, medio-, and magno-pores based on their specific functional interactions with cells and nutrient diffusion.

 Porosity of fabric or aerodynamic porosity

 The ratio of holes to solid that the wind "sees".
 Aerodynamic porosity is less than visual porosity, by an amount that depends on the constriction of holes.

 Die casting porosity

 Casting porosity is a consequence of one or more of the following: gasification of contaminants at molten-metal temperatures; shrinkage that takes place as molten metal solidifies; and unexpected or uncontrolled changes in temperature or humidity.

 While porosity is inherent in die casting manufacturing, its presence may lead to component failure where pressure integrity is a critical characteristic.
 Porosity may take on several forms from interconnected micro-porosity, folds, and inclusions to macro porosity visible on the part surface.
-The end result of porosity is the creation of a leak path through the walls of a casting that prevents the part from holding pressure.
+The result of porosity is the creation of a leak path through the walls of a casting that prevents the part from holding pressure.
 Porosity may also lead to out-gassing during the painting process, leaching of plating acids and tool chatter in machining pressed metal components.